mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

   - zig
 ---

 [Zig](https://ziglang.org/) is a new, independently developed low-level programming language.
-It's a modern reimagining of C that attempts to retain all of C's performance benefits while also taking advantage of improvements in tooling and language design from the last 30 years.
+It's a modern reimagining of C that attempts to retain C's performance while embracing improvements from the last 30 years of tooling and language design.

-Because it's designed to replace C, Zig makes it easier than any other language I've used to call into C code from Zig.
-In [my previous Zig post](/notes/zig-call-c-simple/), I wrote a dummy library in C and then called it from Zig.
+Zig makes calling into C code easier than any other language I've used.
+Zig also treats unit testing as a first-class feature, which the C language certainly does not.

-Zig treats unit testing as a first-class feature, whereas most C projects lack any unit test coverage.
-This creates an interesting opportunity: you can use Zig to add unit tests to existing C code.
-You don't have to rewrite any of your C code, either.
+These two properties of Zig create an interesting opportunity: Zig allows you to add unit tests to existing C code.
+You can do this without rewriting any of your C code or build logic.

-To explore whether it's possible to drop in Zig to test existing C code, I added unit tests to a real world C application that I use daily.
+To demonstrate how to use Zig to test existing C code, I added unit tests to a real-world C application that I use daily.

-## The real world C application: uStreamer
+## The real-world C application: uStreamer

 For the past three years, I've been working on [TinyPilot](https://tinypilotkvm.com), an open-source KVM over IP.
 TinyPilot allows you to [plug a Raspberry Pi into any computer](/tinypilot) and then control that computer remotely.

-To stream the target computer's display, TinyPilot uses [uStreamer](https://github.com/pikvm/ustreamer), a video streaming app that's optimized for Raspberry Pi's hardware.
+To stream the target computer's display, TinyPilot uses [uStreamer](https://github.com/pikvm/ustreamer), a video streaming utility that's optimized for Raspberry Pi's hardware.

 {{<img src="ustreamer-display.webp" max-width="800px" alt="Screenshot of TinyPilot in a browser window displaying a Dell boot screen" caption="TinyPilot uses the C uStreamer application to stream video">}}